manubot/manubot-ai-editor/README.md

 ## Using in a Manubot manuscript

+Much of these instructions rely on the specific details of GitHub's website interface, which can change over time.
+See their official docs for more info on [configuring GitHub Actions](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository), [managing secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository), and [running workflows](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow).

+### Setup

 Start with a manuscript repo [forked from Manubot rootstock](https://github.com/manubot/rootstock), then follow these steps:

 1. In your forks's "▶️ Actions" tab, enable GitHub Actions.